In this article

 2. Calculate financial ratios

 Your next step is calculating financial ratios for each statement.
 It's a good idea to select a variety of liquidity, solvency, profitability, and efficiency ratios.
 Not every ratio will be appropriate for your business.
-For instance, if you don't have any long-term debt, there's no need to calculate the interest coverage ratio because you don't have to pay any interest.

-Some accounting software will calculate your financial ratios for you.
+Some accounting and financial modeling software will calculate your financial ratios for you.
 Automated calculations can save you time and improve accuracy.
-However, if your financials are complex, you may still need to perform some analysis manually.

 3. Compare ratios and industry benchmarks

 It's a good idea to compare ratios across different periods.
 Start with a monthly comparison, then look at quarterly and yearly differences.
-Comparing ratios allows you to identify patterns that may be important to your business.

-You can also compare your business performance to your industry's.
-You can find industry averages from various sources, including your bank.
 Banks use industry ratios to evaluate company performance for lending purposes.
-Your banker may share ratios if you ask for the data.
+Your banker may share ratios if you ask for the financial data.

 Dun & Bradstreet publishes ratios for over 800 industries, which you can access with a subscription.
-Some public libraries allow you to access their publication for free.
+Some public libraries allow you to access their publications for free.
 You can check with your library to determine if it's available.

 If you have competitors that publish their financial statements, you can use them to compare your company's performance.
 You may be able to find their current financials on their company website, which you can use for benchmarking.
-However, remember that differences in operating structures and company size may make comparison difficult.

 4. Identify trends over time

-Once you begin analyzing your financial statements, you'll want to track performance over time.
-Keep a record of all your ratios, and compare results monthly, quarterly, and yearly.
 You'll likely see trends and patterns that help you better understand your company's performance.
 Evaluating trends can help you pinpoint financial or operational efficiency shifts that need further analysis.

 Remember, financial ratios come directly from your financial statements.
 You will need to look at underlying transactions to learn more about their meaning.
-Your accountant or financial analyst can help you decipher your transactions and how they impact your ratios.

 5. Interpret findings and draw conclusions

 When you have a solid set of financial ratios, you can interpret their meaning.
-You'll use your results to determine where your company is doing well and where improvements might help.
-To do so, you'll need to understand what each ratio signifies.
+You'll use your results to determine where your company is doing well and where improvements might help your net income.

-Keep in mind that ratio results will differ depending on many factors.
-Your company's financing structure and industry both impact your results.
 Don't assume your business is in trouble based on a single ratio.
 Instead, look at your business from a holistic perspective.
 If you recently took on debt, your solvency ratios may be lower than you like.
-However, the debt might be necessary for future business growth.

 Leverage financial analysis for informed decision-making

-Analyzing your business financial statements eliminates confusion around your company's performance.
-You'll feel much more comfortable knowing you have a solid grasp of your organization's operations.
-By calculating your profitability, liquidity, efficiency, and solvency ratios, you'll discover information that helps you make knowledgeable business decisions.
+By calculating your profitability, liquidity, efficiency, and solvency ratios, you'll discover information that helps you make knowledgeable business and investment decisions.

 Consider speaking with a professional if you need help analyzing your financial statements.
 Experienced financial analysts can identify financial ratios critical to your business.
 They'll also help you interpret their meaning and help you set goals for improvement.